apache/nifi/nifi-nar-bundles/nifi-elasticsearch-bundle/README.md

 ## Misc

-The Testcontainers support currently only supports the x64 release of Dockerized Elasticsearch.
-ARM64 support may be added later.
+Integration Tests with Testcontainers currently only uses the `amd64` Docker Images.

+`elasticsearch6` is known to **not** work with `arm64` machines (e.g. Mac M1/M2), but other Elasticsearch images (e.g. 7.x and 8.x) appear to work.

+Explicit `arm64` architecture support may be added in future where the Elasticsearch images exist.